Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

 # Manage Connections

-In the following, the procedures to create, edit, enable, or disable *Adyen* connections are described.
+In the following, the procedures to create, edit, configure, enable, or disable *Adyen* connections are described.
 Note the following:
 - If you have more than one merchant account in *Adyen* that you want to manage with *Actindo*, you must create a connection for each.
 - *Adyen* offers the possibility to work with two separate environments, a staging environment for testing purposes and a live environment for production.
 You must configure the connection for each environment separately.